pnomolos/DEXBot/docs/configuration.rst

-   If the configuration tool detects systemd (the process control system on most modern systems) it will offer to install dexbot as a background service, this will run continuously in the background whenever you are logged in. if you enabled lingering as described, it wil run whenever the computer is turned on.
+   If the configuration tool detects systemd (the process control system on most modern systems) it will offer to install dexbot as a background service, this will run continuously in the background whenever you are logged in. if you enabled lingering as described, it will run whenever the computer is turned on.

 6. The Passphrase